 Every so often, I blow the note D3 on my pitch pipe.
 That’s the D below middle C, my starting note.

 Today I’m in Sevierville to sing the National Anthem for the Tennessee Smokies, the Double A team in the Chicago Cubs organization.
-It’s the first stop on my campaign to sing the “Star Spangled Banner” for all the teams in the Cubs’ farm system.
+It’s the next stop on my quest to sing the “Star Spangled Banner” for all the teams in the Cubs’ farm system.

 You see, I love to sing the National Anthem at baseball games.
 Even more so, I love the Chicago Cubs, my favorite baseball team during my entire 56 years of life.
 This love is hereditary; it was passed down by my father and by his father before him.
 Growing up in Rockford, Illinois, a mere 80.5 miles from Wrigley Field, gave me many birthdays and family outings to enjoy in the Friendly Confines.

 Once I even sang the National Anthem at Wrigley Field, but that’s a story for later.

 This year and next, I hope to earn a repeat appearance at Wrigley by “working my way up” through the Cubs’ farm system, performing at each minor league park like the 20-year-olds who hope to one day don a major league uniform with the blue circle and the red letters that spell out “Cubs.”